chuntianli666/CrossVid/README.md

 | 21 | LongVA-7B-DPO | 256 | 18.0 | 23.5 | 7.5 | 26.3 | 10.7 |
 | 22 | VideoLLaMA3-7B | 180 | 15.3 | 20.8 | 6.7 | 19.8 | 9.8 |

+> **Note**: An equal number of frames are sampled uniformly from each video and resized to 360px on the longer side.
 ---

 ### Metrics Description